BT-YH/bt-yh.github.io/about.md

 Here is how I translated it:
 > Through reviewing, one can gain new insights and be able to teach.

-However, as I'm wrapping up with my undergraduate college career, I've realized that the importance of reviewing lies not only in the prospect of gaining _new insights_, but to retain "_old insights_".
+As I'm wrapping up with my undergraduate career, I've realized that the importance of reviewing lies not only in the prospect of gaining _new insights_, but to retain "_old insights_".
 I've learned over and over again that the effect of the _[forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve "Forgetting Curve")_ is too punishing to be ignored for the common minds.

 So, this _blog/website_ is my effort to recall, reinforce, and remember what I have learned in hopes of gaining new insights.
 As someone who dabbles in **computer science**, **physics**, and **maths**, most of the content on this website will be related to these three topics, with physics being the most predominant.